SirRiixz/Deployment_for_Heroku/README.md

-# Deployment_for_Heroku
-trying my first deployment for heroku
+# heroku Deployment test application

+the purpose of this app is to test the deployment on different host providers my first try is on heroku.

+if you would like to use this as a deployment